 More dangerous than the high winds of a hurricane is the storm surge - a dome of ocean water that can be 20 feet high at its peak and 50 to 100 miles wide.
 The surge can devastate coastal communities as it sweeps ashore.
 In recent years, the fatalities associated with storm surge have been greatly reduced as a result of better warning and preparedness within coastal communities.

 Most deaths due to tropical cyclones are flood-related.
 Inland flooding is a common occurrence with hurricanes and tropical storms.
 Torrential rains from decaying hurricanes and tropical storms can produce extensive urban and river flooding.
 Winds from these storms located offshore can drive ocean water up the mouth of rivers, compounding the severity of inland flooding.
 Inland streams and rivers can flood and trigger landslides.
 In addition, hurricanes can spawn tornadoes, which add to the destructiveness of the storm.

 The Saffir-Simpson Hurricane Scale is a 1-5 “Category” rating based on the hurricane’s present intensity.
-This is used to give an estimate of the potential property damage and flooding expected along the coast from a hurricane landfall.
+The scale provides examples of the type of damage and impacts in the United States associated with winds of the indicated intensity.

 Each year, on average, there are.12 named storms with six becoming hurricanes and three of those becoming major hurricanes (Category 3 or greater).

 Although hurricane season runs from June through November, August, September, and the first half of October are the months when the storms most frequently occur in New England.

 Tropical Storm Watch: An announcement that sustained winds of 39 to 73 mph are possible within the specified area within 48 hours.

 Hurricane Watch: An announcement that sustained winds of 74 mph are possible within the specified area within 48 hours.